March 13, 2026

 First things first, let's clear up a common misconception: functional medicine practitioners are often licensed medical professionals.
 Many are medical doctors (MDs), doctors of osteopathy (DOs), chiropractors (DCs), or nurse practitioners (NPs) who have pursued extensive postgraduate training in functional medicine.
 Look for certifications from reputable organizations like The Institute for Functional Medicine (IFM).
 This type of credential shows a practitioner has invested in a structured, in-depth education to understand the complex web of factors that influence health.
 A well-credentialed doctor has the training to address the root causes of various chronic conditions and create a truly comprehensive care plan.

-Their Medical Background
+Review Their Medical Background

 A practitioner’s original medical training provides the foundation for their practice.
 Whether they started as a medical doctor, a chiropractor, or another type of health professional, their background will shape their perspective.
 It’s important to ask about their specific training in functional medicine.
 Where did they study?
 How long have they been practicing this approach?
 Understanding their approach to functional medicine will give you a clearer picture of their treatment philosophy.
 You want to find a doctor whose background and methods resonate with you and feel appropriate for your specific health concerns.
 This ensures you’re comfortable with their recommendations and confident in their care.